wltechblog/thingino-installers/sonoff-slim-gen-2/README.md

 # This image will upgrade your camera from factory firmware to Thingino.
 Don't try to use this for upgrading afterwards!

-Follow along with my Youtube video to discover and flash this camera!
-COMING SOON
+Follow along with my Youtube video to discover and flash this camera! https://youtu.be/_9ZYJ1Lw7DU

 The images in the installers are updated once a week, you probably want to do a full upgrade after installing!